klaytn/klaytn-docs/docs/node/service-chain/references/checking-node-status.md

 4
 ```

-The above command line returns the number of nodes that the SCN connects to  without EN in main chain..
+The above command line returns the number of nodes that the SCN connects to except the EN in the main chain.